What's the Deal With Edibles?

-When it comes to how long do edibles last, things can get confusing.
+When it comes down to how long do edibles have an effect, things can get confusing.
 Last week’s weed gummy may have produced incredibly long-lasting effects, while this week’s weed gummy felt like it only lasted a few hours.

 How could there be such a drastic difference in effects if you consumed the same cannabis gummies?
 The way that our bodies process edibles is complicated, and is much different than the way we process THC or CBD based products that are smoked or vaped.
 This is also assuming you have a tested and consistent product, and not a homemade edible, as consistency continues to be an issue within the cannabis industry.